SeregaSE/basic-react-boilerplate/README.md

 When you are ready to deploy to production, create a bundle with `npm run build`.

-Run webpack-dev-server via npm `[NODE_ENV=production|developemnt] [PORT=8080] npm start`
+#### Run webpack-dev-server via npm
+`[NODE_ENV=production|developemnt] [PORT=8080] npm start`

 #### Assets and static

-`assets` direcory is a place where you can keep your static files like fonts/images/videos which would be imported and handled by webpack
+`assets` directory is the place where you can keep your static files like fonts/images/videos which will be imported and handled by webpack

-`static` direcory is a place where you can keep your static files like fonts/images/videos which would be copied in build and ignored by webpack
+`static` directory is the place where you can keep your static files like fonts/images/videos which will be copied in build and ignored by webpack